Poynting (lunar crater)

 Poynting is a large lunar impact crater located on the far side of the Moon.
 It is located to the north-northwest of the walled plain Hertzsprung, with the crater Fersman immediately to the east and Kekulé equally near to the west-southwest.

 This crater has undergone some erosion, and several small craters lie across the rim and inner wall.
 A pair of these lie next to each other along the eastern side, and another pair on the western rim.
 Across the southeast rim is a nearly merged crater pair.
 Parts of the rim remain well-defined, however, including the east and north where there are some terraces.
 The rim is generally circular, with a slight inward intrusion along the northwest.

 The interior floor is relatively level, except for a central peak ridge located slightly to the east of the midpoint.
 There are small craterlets on the floor near the south and northwest edge, and a number of small craters.

+The feature is named for the English physicist John Henry Poynting, who also has a (somewhat smaller) crater named after him in the Tharsis region of Mars.